nogibjj/Zijing-Proj3/README.md

 ![example workflow](https://github.com/nogibjj/Zijing-codespcase/actions/workflows/main.yml/badge.svg)

-This is Zijing's project 3 repo, which contains a sql script that
+This is Zijing's project 3 repo, which contains a sql script with 5 queries built and connect to AWS Dynamodb database.
+Pandas library is also used in order to transform csv file in to the table in the database.

 Demo link: https://github.com/nogibjj/Zijing-codespcase/blob/main/video3571322614.mp4